© Crown copyright 2020

 You can also apply to register before you start to make taxable supplies, distance sales or acquisitions.

 You may only register if you’re in business.
 HMRC defines business as a continuing activity carried on with the intention of making supplies for a consideration.
 Non-business activities can include those carried on as a hobby, or supplies made in a purely private capacity (for example, the sale of personal belongings).
-The terms business and non-business are explained in greater detail in VAT Notice 700: the VAT guide.
+The terms business and non-business are explained in greater detail in VAT guide (VAT Notice 700).

 In some cases, we may ask you to show us that you plan to make taxable supplies.